-- A. Final Examination

-- B. Multiple-source essay

-- C. Other essays, quizzes, responses, assignments and in-class work

-D. All essays must be submitted to and accepted by the course instructor or the student cannot pass the course.
+- A. Final Reflection - B. Multiple-source essay - C. Other essays, quizzes, responses, assignments and in-class work - D. All essays must be submitted to and accepted by the course instructor or the student cannot pass the course.
 Instructors are not obligated to accept late assignments.
+Late essays will be docked five points per day late with no exceptions.